knotbin/nozzle/README.md

 # mizzleORM

-A lightweight, fully type-safe MongoDB ORM in TypeScript, inspired by Drizzle ORM.
+A lightweight, fully type-safe MongoDB ODM in TypeScript, inspired by Drizzle ORM.

 ## Features